junxit/us-congress-bills-112/metadata.md

 - 2012-05-09 — Ms. Ros-Lehtinen moved to suspend the rules and pass the bill, as amended.
 - 2012-05-09 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 411 - 2, 9 Present (Roll no. 225). (text: CR H2481-2482)
 - 2012-05-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 411 - 2, 9 Present (Roll no. 225).(text: CR H2481-2482)
+- 2012-05-10 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.